Punktum-dk/epp-service-specification/README.md

 ## Resources

-A list of resources for DK Hostmaster EPP service support is located below.
+A list of resources for Punktum dk EPP service support is located below.

 <a id="xsd-xml-schemas"></a>